Samsung/ChromiumGStreamerBackend/README.md

 # This file is not there anymore but it was there in the past.
 # Even using tools like "bfg --strip-blobs-bigger-than 50M" it will change all the next SHA
 # from the point it strips a file.
-# Also there no official chromium/src repo on github that we could fork.
+# Also there is no official chromium/src repo on github that we could fork.

 # solution: truncate history to a point where there is not file bigger than 100.00 MB in order
 # to push to github.